 Implementation plans from the National Kidney Foundation include educational tools that will help disseminate the updated guideline to primary care physicians and nephrologists.
 A speakers guide will be prepared and distributed and a special digital App is being created that will help doctors estimate relative risk for kidney failure and other adverse health outcomes, based on the guideline.

 "Recent studies on current practice indicate that primary care physicians could more routinely use inexpensive readily available testing for albumin in the urine, for people at risk for kidney disease.
-The new guideline points out what a powerful predictor of risk and outcomes albuminuria is and so our goal is to encourage primary care physicians to screen those with diabetes, high blood pressure and a family history of kidney disease," said Dr. Vassalotti.
+The new guideline points out what a powerful predictor of risk and outcomes albuminuria is and so our goal is to encourage primary care physicians to screen those with diabetes, high blood pressure and a family history of kidney failure," said Dr. Vassalotti.

 Additional recommendations in the new guideline include:

 The National Kidney Foundation (NKF) is the leading organization in the U.S. dedicated to the awareness, prevention and treatment of kidney disease for hundreds of thousands of healthcare professionals, millions of patients and their families and tens of millions of Americans at risk.
 NKF was Founding Sponsor of Kidney Disease: Improving Global Outcomes (KDIGO) an international organization focused on developing global clinical practice guidelines.